tonzgao/podcast-adblocker/README.md

 # podcast-adblocker

-Archiving for now because it probably will not work.
-Might implement conceptually later.
+Note: does not work.
+Radioadblock is archived and all models are deleted.
+Even if they weren't its possible that it wouldn't work anyways - it seems to take a per radio classification approach, whereas for podcasts something like a measure of how "unusual" a particular segment is would probably work better.

+For now, I'll just implement this conceptually and if I get around to playing around with ML I might try to make it myself.

 ## The plan
 1. Setup rss client using something like https://www.npmjs.com/package/rss-parser - works
-2. See if https://github.com/adblockradio/adblockradio works off the shelf - does not work: tensorflow and keras versions are not specified and out of date
+2. See if https://github.com/adblockradio/adblockradio works off the shelf - does not work
 3. Reserve using something like https://www.npmjs.com/package/rss-generator or just vanilla https://www.npmjs.com/package/xml-js library
 4. Add endpoints/frontend to proxy feeds
 5. Add endpoints to serve and cache adblocked files
+6. Add cronjob to delete old files
+7. Add basic auth

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo_text.svg" width="320" alt="Nest Logo" /></a>